System Design Space

 Containerization

-K8s and containers define the environment where the incident unfolds.
+K8s and containers define the operating environment in which the incident unfolds.

 Читать обзор